 Subscribe to the film’s newsletter here.

-On Life’s Terms: Mothers in Recovery elevates the voices of five mothers battling substance use addiction in a gender-specific residential treatment program in Northern California.
+On Life’s Terms: Mothers in Recovery elevates the voices of five mothers battling substance use addiction in a gender responsive residential treatment program in Northern California.
 Their intimate story reveals experiences with domestic violence, prostitution and incarceration.
-In the desire for custody of their children they transform their lives over three years through self-sufficiency and newfound pride – challenging the stigma and drug laws impacting women and children – and will inspire hope for recovery.
+In the desire for custody of their children they transform their lives over three years through self-sufficiency and newfound pride challenging the stigma and drug laws impacting women and children and will inspire hope for recovery.

-We are currently fundraising to launch On Life’s Terms: Mothers in Recovery nationwide – to end the stigma.
-Help us make a difference in the lives of people in recovery.
+We are seeking funds to launch On Life’s Terms: Mothers in Recovery nationwide to raise awareness about underlying issues for women and girls with substance use disorders, and advocate for more gender responsive treatment programs.
+Help us make a difference in the lives of people struggling with addiction and recovery.
 Here is the link to make a tax-deductible donation in any amount now Donate.
-Email firstname.lastname@example.org if you would like us to bring the film to your city.
+Email email@example.com if you would like us to bring the film to your city.
 Thank you!